More flexibility proposed for student debt forgiveness

 “We are committed to fixing a broken system,” Education Secretary Miguel Cardona said in a statement.
 “If a borrower qualifies for student loan relief, it shouldn’t take mountains of paperwork or a law degree to obtain it.”

-The proposal would reshape a debt forgiveness process for students whose colleges deceive them, along with other programs for borrowers who are disabled and those with careers in public service.
+The proposal would smooth out a debt forgiveness process for students whose colleges deceive them, along with other programs for borrowers who are disabled and those with careers in public service.

 It’s unlikely to open debt forgiveness to huge swaths of borrowers, but it’s meant to make it easier for those who already qualify.
 The Education Department plans to finalize the rules no later than July 1, 2023.